reddotdigitalit-sd1/dynamic-join-package/README.md

 To use this package in your Laravel project, follow these steps:

-To use this package in your Laravel project, follow these steps:

 1. **Require the Package**: Add the repository URL and package name to your project's `composer.json` file under the `"repositories"` and `"require"` sections.

     ```json